 Chart 2: Price of GME shares plunged as trading was halted by Robinhood

-As of January 29, the amount of losses suffered by the short-sellers reached a whopping $19billion.
-Point 72 Asset Management and Citadel had to bail Melvin Capital out of the dire situation by injecting $2.75 billion in new funds to the firm.
+As of January 29, the number of losses suffered by the short-sellers reached a whopping $ 19 billion.
+Point 72 Asset Management and Citadel had to bail Melvin Capital out of the dire situation by injecting $2.75 billion in new funds into the firm.
 Melvin Capital was down 49% on its investment in the first quarter of 2021.

 So what is the current climate like for GameStop?

-From the chart above, price struggled at the key resistance area of $350.
+From the chart above, the price struggled at the key resistance area of $350.
 Currently, the stock is in a consolidation after a ferocious retracement from the key resistance area.
-Important technical aspect to take into consideration at the moment would be if the bullish trendline is going to hold should it be tested in the future.
+An important technical aspect to take into consideration at the moment would be if the bullish trendline is going to hold should it be tested in the future.